mui/material-ui/docs/src/pages/components/button-group/button-group.md

 ButtonGroup can also be used to create a split button.
 The dropdown can change the button action (as in this example), or be used to immediately trigger a related action.

 {{"demo": "pages/components/button-group/SplitButton.js"}}

+## Contained Buttons

+You can remove the elevation with the `disableElevation` prop.

+{{"demo": "pages/components/button-group/DisableElevation.js"}}